michel1991/ocp-java-11/modulars/md/README.md

 You need to know about three types of modules for the exam: automatic, named, and unnamed.
 There is no such thing as a default module.
 The question was trying to trick you, and option E is correct.

+#### What is a benefit of using modules?
+(Choose three.)
+* A. Ability to reuse code
+* B. Clearer dependency management
+* C. Improved performance
+* D. Multithreading support
+* E. Platform independence
+* F. Unique package enforcement

+Options A, D, and E are incorrect because they are benefits of Java even without modules.
+Option B is correct because the module-info file clarifies dependencies.
+Option C is correct because a smaller deployment package can be faster.
+Finally, option F is correct because the module system prevents the same package from being used from multiple JAR files.